-In addition, El Camino College's emergency procedures and preparedness information can be found on our website at www.elcamino.edu/departments/safety-health/index. aspx.
+In order to keep the campus community informed, El Camino College's emergency procedures and preparedness information can be found on our website at www.elcamino.edu/departments/safety-health/index.aspx.
 Emergency procedures are also posted in various classrooms and hallways in buildings throughout the campus.
-Lastly, emergency preparedness information are typically emailed to the campus community in conjunction with scheduled drills.
+Lastly, emergency preparedness information will be emailed to the campus community in conjunction with scheduled drills at least once a year.